Articles

 At this point, you likely have determined the structure of your pipeline.
 You know how many environments are there in your pipeline, how they are connected and what you need to define the behavior that occurs as changes are created, tested, and then migrated from one environment to the next.

-The planning phase defines and enforces a transparent deployment process that includes crucial elements such as version control, quality gate enforcement, and automation.
-By systematically enforcing and automating these practices, you establish a robust and reliable deployment process that promotes consistency and efficiency in your Salesforce environments.
+The planning phase defines and enforces a transparent deployment process.
+By systematically enforcing and automation of these practices, you establish a robust and reliable deployment process that promotes consistency and efficiency in your Salesforce environments.

 Now that you have determined your pipeline structure and its behavior, it’s time for you to implement best practices surrounding security, documentation, ongoing monitoring, and maintenance.
 For your environment strategy to be upheld, it needs to be documented and communicated to the broader team, along with any environment maintenance policies that have been outlined.
 Finally, establish an environment strategy review cadence to adapt your process to the evolving needs of your industry and company.